 2012).
 Keeping all factors into consideration, the present study too will shed light on understanding how different socio-demographic and cultural variables guide a person decision to self-medicate.
 Even though, there have been several studies from different parts of India which focuses attention on aspects of self-medication, academic literatures still remain sparse from the context of West Bengal.
 The current study is, therefore, an outcome of an empirical study from North 24 Parganas of West Bengal to understand the prevalence and practice of self medication from the studied area.
 The study will sought to explore the influence of different socio-demographic variables (age, sex, levels of education and monthly income status), if any, on the practice of self-medication for the studied locales.
-It will further unveil the pattern of self-medication by including the various dimensions pertaining to same.
-This includes, reasons for self-medication, ways of procuring medicines to self-medicate, source of information and symptoms warranting the need for self-medication.
+It will further unveil the pattern of self-medication, ways of procuring medicines to self-medicate, source of information and symptoms warranting the need for self-medication.